Social Cost-Benefit Analysis in Project Management: Introduction

 The managers will thoroughly evaluate the above three effects of a project.
 In case the benefits outnumber the costs, the project is viable and vice-versa.

 Comparison and Selection

 The managers will then compare various options available in the form of inputs, resources, or similar other projects.
 They will try to put a monetary tag on every possible factor involved in the project and its alternatives.
 They will describe or try to quantify the effects to the maximum possible extent in case they are unable to put a price or monetary value to every effect.

 The decision-makers also consider all the possible uncertainties and risks that can arise out of a project.
 They then finally make a calculated and informed decision.
 They will choose the best alternative among the various options that are available.

 Approaches to Social Cost-Benefit Analysis in Project Management

 The following are the two different approaches to social cost-benefit analysis-

 UNIDO stands for United Nations Industrial Development Organization.
 In this approach, we first assess the financial profitability of a project by measuring it at market prices.
-Usually, the Net Present Value (NPV) of the project is found out.
+Usually, the Net Present Value (NPV) of the project is found.
 We value the inputs or costs and the output or benefits from the project at market price.
-However, in the case of projects with social benefits, we will have to determine the net benefits of the project by making use of shadow prices of both inputs and outputs.
+However, in the case of projects with social benefits, we will have to determine the net benefits of the project by using the shadow prices of both inputs and outputs.

 This approach propagates the use of shadow prices in order to find out the true value of a project to society.
 “Savings” is the prime yardstick in this approach.
 We can convert them into investments anytime in the future.